mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Michelle:
 - Researching ways to loop through same-name physicians but does not seem plausible with Selenium
 - Looking to see if can change the scripts from Selenium to only Scrapy

+Joe:
+- Completed setting up MongoDB locally and included some basic functions for the database
+- Challenge: Deciding which function may be used for the database
+- Planning on including error handling for the functions

 # March 1st, 2024
 Emily: